guitarvydas/bred/doc/documentation.md

 [[messagesynonym]]
 # See Also
 - REGEX capabilities of languages like JavaScript, Python, etc. and command-line tools such as *awk* and *sed* to complement the use of BRED in forming edit chains.
-- The FAB tool.
-For more general pattern matching based on PEG grammars and capture replacment based on an SCN (a nano-DSL).
+- The FAB tool and the `transpile()` library.
+For more general pattern matching based on PEG grammars and capture replacement based on an SCN (a nano-DSL).
 - The FMT-JS library.
 Pattern-matching based on Ohm-JS (PEG-like) and an SCN for fabrication, in library form for JavaScript.
 - Ohm-JS - a better PEG, see also Ohm-Editor, which is like a REPL for language syntax design
 - PEG - theory of code generation for building pattern-matching code ; ostensibly looks similar to Language Theory tools and syntaxes like BNF, but, instead of defining *languages*, PEG defines *parser generators*, and, therefore, can match patterns that Language Theory-based parsers cannot match.